JECagurangan/Testimonials-Grid/README.md

 # Frontend Mentor - Testimonial Grid Solution

-This is a solution to the [Testimonials grid challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Testimonials Grid challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ## Overview